Wondering where to start with an open ended toy collection when your baby is young but also want the pieces to grow with them?

 Thanks so much for reading and please let me know if you have any questions :)

-** Please also note that the age recommendations on the toys may be above the age they are recommended as if child is under recommended age it should be used under parental/carer supervision and we take no responsibility.
+** Please also note that the age recommendations on the toys may be above the age they are recommended as if child is under recommended age it should be used under parental/carer supervision.